-To understand the reasons kids sneak food, we need to understand why they eat anything at all.
-Ever.
+To understand the reasons kids sneak food, we need to understand the reasons behind why they eat anything in the first place.

 1. Physical satisfaction

 They are hungry, tired, or have the desire to eat because their body needs nutrition and they want, probably unconsciously, to satisfy that need.

 2. Emotional satisfaction.